 I’ve been recently involved in a discussion about random encounters and how having encounters that are not “level appropriate” really is okay and is not unfair to players unless they never have any choice but to fight in every encounter they have.
-In the discussion I pointed out that random wilderness encounters could have even a party of first level characters encounter a dragon and that do to reaction rolls and the like the encounter need not lead to combat.
+In the discussion I pointed out that random wilderness encounters could have even a party of first level characters encounter a dragon and that due to reaction rolls and the like the encounter need not lead to combat.

 Another person in the discussion then said that there was no way the party could come out of the situation alive unless the GM just “softballed” the encounter to allow the party to live.
 The assumption here seemed to be that encounter means automatic combat — combat that the dragon probably could not lose even with a string of bad rolls.